-CHAL 3413 Persuasive Speech
+CHAL 3413 Persuasive Speech 1

 This course is an introduction to the fundamentals of public speaking and sermon preparation and delivery.
-The basic construction of a persuasive speech will be considered for a broader audience, for those who wish to learn how to speak to civic groups, board members, and other audiences.
-Emphasis will be given to the biblical basis for preaching, sermon construction and preparation, and the use of resources to fulfill basic requirements of the preaching (speaking) endeavor.
+Emphasis is given to the Biblical basis of preaching, the process of sermon construction, and other persuasive messages, and the use of resources.